Kernel Methods for Unobserved Confounding: Negative Controls, Proxies, and Instruments: Consistency

 As a technical aside, an analyst may introduce additional nonlinearity by enriching the model and enriching this assumption.
 A richer model would instead allow $\gamma_0(d,x,z)=H_0\mu(d,x,z)$ where $H_0:\mathcal{H}\rightarrow \mathbb{R}$ is a nonlinear mapping in a richer RKHS.
-In such case, the smoothness assumption would be placed on $H_0$ rather than $h_0$ and a notion of H\"older continuity is required \cite[Table 1]{szabo2016learning}.
+In such case, the smoothness and effective dimension assumptions would be placed on $H_0$ rather than $h_0$ and a notion of H\"older continuity is required \cite[Table 1]{szabo2016learning}.
 For clarity, I omit this complexity.

 Under these conditions, I arrive at the first main result: uniform consistency of the confounding bridge.
 This result appears to be the first finite sample uniform analysis of nonparametric instrumental variable regression in the RKHS.
 By allowing $n\neq m$, I allow the possibility of asymmetric sample splitting and the use of observations from different data sets.
 The finite sample rates are expressed in terms of $(n,m)$.
 The parameter $a>0$ characterizes the ratio between the sample sizes.